nmc0026/Accommodation-App/README.md

 Cell phones are a great way to locate resources that can help people rise out of homelessness.
 This application seeks to help find open shelters in a person's region along with basic resources someone that is unsheltered might need.

+## Product Specifications

+### 1. Usage
+ * User is in need of resources and shelter
+ * User does not know their surroundings and needs a geo tracker
+ * User clicks on find location and is taken to a map locater
+ * User then selcets resources and shelters near them
+ * User then is taken to page with details on their selection
+ * User is connected to resources and this is saved for later use

 ## Category
 ### *Housing/Maps & Navigation*